aza0092/Clean-Code-Notes/README.md

 }
 ```

-The side effect is the call to *Session.initialize()*, of course.
-The *checkPassword* function, by its name, says that it checks the password.
+- The side effect is the call to `Session.initialize()`, of course.
+The `checkPassword` function, by its name, says that it checks the password.
 The name does not imply that it initializes the session.
 So a caller who believes what the name of the function says runs the risk
 of erasing the existing session data when he or she decides to check the validity of the user

-This side effect creates a **temporal coupling**.
+- This side effect creates a **temporal coupling**.
 That is, *checkPassword* can only be called at certain times (in other words, when it is safe to initialize the session).
 If it is called out of order, session data may be inadvertently lost.
 Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the function.
-In this case we might rename the function *checkPasswordAndInitializeSession*
+In this case we might rename the function `checkPasswordAndInitializeSession`
-thing.”

 ## Output Arguments